Review of Disenchantment (2018)

 Seen in 2019.

-This review refers to the first season.
+This review refers to the first two seasons.

 Zøg of House Grunkwitz, once a warrior, rules the kingdom of Dreamland with more practicality than intelligence.
 Bean, his 19-year-old daughter from a previous marriage to a since-petrified noblewoman, likes to get drunk.
-Nobody likes the new queen, an amphibious reptile whose marriage to Zøg sustains a fragile peace with the neighbours.
+Nobody likes the new queen, an amphibian whose marriage to Zøg sustains a fragile peace with the neighbours.
 Bean gets a personal demon around the same time she friend-zones a little green optimist.
 Fairies are mostly hookers.

 The main problem with this series is the laziness of the comedic writing: The actual jokes.
 Another problem, less serious but equally consistent, is the lack of imagination.
 The setting is purposefully naïve: The kind of American faux-medieval Europe that has plenty of drawbridges, plague carts, literal churches (devoted to “dear god or gods”), Scotsmen in kilts and magical human-like species but very little internal consistency.
 It’s like the Discworld on a bad day for Terry Pratchett.
 In fact, it’s almost as thoughtless as Shrek (2001), a parody of bad fantasy, but without the star power or the animation budget.
 The derivative worldbuilding of Disenchantment is apparently meant to be funny, which brings us back to the main problem.